Los Angeles: Sports

 Los Angeles is the second-largest city in the United States but hosted no NFL team between 1995 and 2015.
 At one time, the Los Angeles area hosted two NFL teams: the Rams and the Raiders.
 Both left the city in 1995, with the Rams moving to St. Louis, and the Raiders moving back to their original home of Oakland.
 After 21 seasons in St. Louis, on January 12, 2016, the NFL announced the Rams would be moving back to Los Angeles for the 2016 NFL season with its home games played at the Los Angeles Memorial Coliseum for four seasons.
 Before 1995, the Rams played their home games in the Coliseum from 1946 to 1979 which made them the first professional sports team to play in Los Angeles, and then moved to Anaheim Stadium from 1980 until 1994.
 The San Diego Chargers announced on January 12, 2017, that they would also relocate back to Los Angeles (the first since its inaugural season in 1960) and become the Los Angeles Chargers beginning in the 2017 NFL season and played at Dignity Health Sports Park in Carson, California, for three seasons.
-The Rams and the Chargers would soon move to the newly built SoFi Stadium, located in nearby Inglewood during the 2020 season.
+The Rams and the Chargers then moved to SoFi Stadium in Inglewood during the 2020 season.